2.4 Youth volunteering at national level

 Target groups

 As there is no specific national programme for Youth Volunteering in the German-speaking Community, a specific target group hasn't been defined.
-Due to its nature, volunteering can be carried out by anyone, regardless of background, level of education, etc. Volunteering can be a pool for special target groups to develop experiences, to reintegrate themselves into society, to be a forum in which isolated people can establish social contacts.
+Due to its nature, volunteering can be carried out by anyone, regardless of background, level of education, etc. Volunteering can provide opportunities for specific groups to gain experience, reintegrate into society, and create a platform for isolated individuals to build social connections.